LizzyParkerPannell/Untargeted_metabolomics_workflow/content/06_Multivariate-analysis/03_R-for-PCA-and-OPLSDA.en.md

 ---
 ### Load everything you will need into R

+> :warning: you will need to manually install the following packages using `install.packages()` or RStudio
+> `"tidyr", "tibble", "dplyr", "readr", "stringr", "ggplot2", "pcaMethods", "forcats", "vegan"`

-Firstly load all the libraries and functions that you will need by copying this code into R and running it:
+Then load all the libraries and functions that you will need by copying this code into R and running it:

 ```
 source("https://raw.githubusercontent.com/LizzyParkerPannell/Untargeted_metabolomics_workflow/main/00_workflow_functions.R")